LuciusVH/Goatflix/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+- The image in background, on the landing area, isn't displayed correctly on iPad, though it is when emulated through DevTools.
+The parameter "cover" doesn't seem to apply (screnshot taken).

 ## Deployment